-1. Be juniors or seniors.

-2. Have the minimum prerequisite test score.
-See below for requirements per course.

-3. Apply to ICC at icc.edu.

-4. Request the course during course registration.

-5. If registration has passed, students can contact their counselor for enrollment if timing is appropriate.

-6. Be responsible for the tuition of the course-determined by the amount of students enrolled in the course.
+- 1. Be juniors or seniors.
+(Composition II requires 12th grade enrollment) - 2.
+Have the minimum prerequisite test score.
+See below for requirements per course. - 3.
+Apply to ICC at icc.edu. - 4.
+Request the course during course registration. - 5.
+If registration has passed, students can contact their counselor for enrollment if timing is appropriate. - 6.
+Be responsible for the tuition of the course-determined by the amount of students enrolled in the course.
 The fee will be applied to a student's eFunds account.
 Payment MUST be paid in full by the end of the first week of that semester.